 Every pull request will be run through Travis-ci.
 When providing a pull request, please run the unit tests first and make sure they all pass.
 Please provide new unit tests to maintain 100% coverage.
 If you send us a pull request and this build doesn't function, please correct the issue at hand or let us know why it's not working.

 4.7 Distribution

 For building a distribution use the prepare command before the distribution command.
-This will update the requirement files in the scaffolds.
+This will build the dojo code in the static folder.

-'''

-$ python setup.py prepare sdist
+\$ python setup.py prepare sdist bdist_wheel

-'''